-It uses 2 AA batteries (not included) and has an 8-window display which tracks time, 500M time, distance, strokes per minute, calories per hour, wattage and pulse.
+It uses 2 AA batteries (not included) and has an 8-window display that tracks time, 500M time, distance, strokes per minute, calories per hour, wattage, and pulse.

 The machine doesn’t have any pulse sensors.
 Therefore, to benefit from a pulse reading, you have to opt for a wireless chest strap (sold separately).

 For distance, the computer offers the possibility to add 1000m for each press of the large button.
 Also, this button covers the unit’s reset function.
 By holding it down for three sec., the metrics will reset.